-This is the most frequently quoted definition which we are striving to harmonize with, in everything we do.
-In order to accomplish these ambitions, we have transformed our mindset which has paved the way to a new and more sustainable direction, ultimately defining the future of our business, industry and global presence.
+This is the most frequently quoted definition we strive to harmonize within everything we do.
+To accomplish these ambitions, we have transformed our mindset, which has paved the way into a new and more responsible direction, ultimately defining the future of our business, industry, and global presence.

-We have compiled a comprehensive sustainability strategy, which is based on three focus areas; responsible supply chain management, material strategy and design for conscious consumption.
+We have compiled a comprehensive responsibility strategy based on three focus areas; responsible supply chain management, material strategy, and design for conscious consumption.

-Material choices is a main contributor to our business’ adverse effects on people and our planet.
-This is why we have developed a material strategy outlining the areas in our transformation towards a more sustainable business.
-To better understand our process and goals we have broken down our strategy to the three following areas; chemicals with care, recyclable fiber-mix and involvement of more sustainable materials.
+Material choices mainly contribute to our business’ adverse effects on people and our planet.
+This is why we have developed a material strategy outlining the areas in our transformation towards a more responsible company.
+To better understand our process and goals, we have broken down our approach to the three following regions; chemicals with care, recyclable fiber mix, and involvement of more responsible materials.

 Creating clothes with high performance can have an environmental impact, leaving a trace on our environment.
 We work towards neither the environment nor the health and well-being of our customers are affected by such.
-Chemicals from clothing may contaminate water or cause allergic reactions when using the garment, but we strive to adopt a precautionary approach to the use of chemicals and ensure that there are in fact no chemical residues in the clothes that can cause these effects.
-Application of fibers is another important element of our sustainable development.
-In order to increase the possibility of recycling, and hence minimize extracting new virgin materials, we work to increase our use of clean fibers starting throughout future collections.
-In addition, we also introduce organic cotton and increase application of more sustainable fibers such as Tencel and linen.
+Chemicals from clothing may contaminate water or cause allergic reactions when using the garment.
+Still, we strive to adopt a precautionary approach to the use of chemicals and ensure that there are, in fact, no chemical residues in the clothes that can cause these effects.
+The application of fibers is another essential element of our responsible development.
+To increase the possibility of recycling and hence minimize extracting new virgin materials, we work to improve our use of clean fibers starting throughout future collections.
+In addition, we also introduce organic cotton and increase the application of more responsible fibers such as Tencel and linen.

 Design for Conscious consumption

-Design for conscious consumption is about minimizing the pressure on virgin materials by maximizing the use of resources, and ultimately reduce waste of applicable fabrics.
-This demands a transition in our sourcing and design process, as the primary task is to investigate which and where the fabrics can be procured and subsequently how the design is conducted.
+Design for conscious consumption is about minimizing the pressure on virgin materials by maximizing the use of resources and ultimately reducing the waste of applicable fabrics.
+This demands a transition in our sourcing and design process, as the primary task is to investigate which and where the materials can be procured and how the design is conducted.

-No matter how responsibly a garment is produced and delivered to the consumer, the sustainability of the product plunges if it ends up in landfills shortly after purchase, or if it is left in the wardrobe un-used or un-loved.
-The design style of Les Deux has always focused on clean lines, classic aesthetics and comfort.
+No matter how responsibly a garment is produced and delivered to the consumer, the responsibility of the product plunges if it ends up in landfills shortly after purchase or if it is left in the wardrobe un-used or unloved.
+The design style of Les Deux has always focused on clean lines, classic aesthetics, and comfort.
 The design is meant to last and to be flexible, which ultimately displays a timeless design and an ability to combine with styles from previous and future collections.

-These slow consumption characteristics for longevity and durability greatly contributes to a sustainable use phase, where the utility value of the product is maximized – as a backlash against the fast-fashion practice dominating the industry.
+These slow consumption characteristics for longevity and durability significantly contribute to a responsible use phase, where the utility value of the product is maximized – as a backlash against the fast-fashion practice dominating the industry.

 Responsible supply chain management

-To us, responsible supply chain management is about providing fair, safe and legal working conditions for everyone with whom we do business with and be able to account for our operations and impacts that are caused by us, throughout our supply chain.
+To us, responsible supply chain management is about providing fair, safe, and legal working conditions for everyone with whom we do business and being able to account for our operations and the impacts we cause throughout our supply chain.
 This demands a fundamental understanding of the necessity within the organization and the overall purpose of this transition.
-The immense web of processes that are coherent with a more responsible supply chain management, will not happen overnight, however, we will take responsibility for our activities by implementing proper due diligence at our production sites.
-We are mapping the possibilities of creating a trustful network of experts within this area who can conduct professional audits at our manufacturers and report back to us, so we can ensure that they are compliant with the contracts.
+The immense web of processes coherent with a more responsible supply chain management will not happen overnight.
+However, we will take responsibility for our activities by implementing proper due diligence at our production sites.
+We are mapping the possibilities of creating a trustful network of experts within this area who can conduct professional audits at our manufacturers and report back to us to ensure that they comply with the contracts.

-In order to succeed with this, we will increasingly monitor our supply chain and hence increase overall transparency.
-These initiatives are strongly supported by our code of conduct with a special focus on safe production, anti-slavery and anti-child labor.
-If we detect any kind of breach of contract, we will immediately initiate a crisis plan and investigate all the associated parameters in order to solve the issues as fast as possible and in the best interest of all parties.
+To succeed, we will increasingly monitor our supply chain and increase overall transparency.
+Our code of conduct strongly supports these initiatives, focusing on safe production, anti-slavery, and anti-child labor.
+Suppose we detect any breach of contract.
+In that case, we will immediately initiate a crisis plan and investigate all the associated parameters to solve the issues as fast as possible and in the best interest of all parties.
 Read more.

 Sustainable Development Goals

-The 17 SDG’s (sustainable development goals) are the world’s shared blueprint for peace and prosperity for people and the planet, with a purpose of building a better future by 2030.
+The 17 SDGs (sustainable development goals) are the world’s shared blueprint for peace and prosperity for people and the planet to build a better future by 2030.

-At Les Deux, we are working inclusively with the SDG’s as we believe, that collective cooperation and collaboration is crucial in order to make a significant impact.
+At Les Deux, we are working inclusively with the SDGs as we believe cooperation and collaboration are crucial to making a significant impact.

-Last year, when we began our sustainable development, we explored all 17 SDG’s and mapped the respective targets and indicators, in terms of integrating those most relevant and suitable to our company and the industry that we do business in.
-Currently, our sustainable development is correlated with two SDG’s; responsible consumption and production, and life below water.
-However, we are constantly working towards integrating more SDG’s and we expect to add more during 2020.
+In 2019, when we began our responsible development, we explored all 17 SDGs.
+We mapped the respective targets and indicators to integrate those most relevant and suitable to our company and the industry in which we do business.
+Currently, our responsible development is correlated with two SDGs; responsible consumption and production and life below water.
+However, we are constantly working towards integrating more SDGs, and we expect to add more since 2020.

 SDG 12 – Responsible consumption and production